 Why Most Landscapers Get Pricing Wrong

-I’ll let you in on a shocking secret – the main reason most landscape designers and landscapers fail is not because they’re no good at their job.
+Unbeknownst to you, the primary reason most landscape designers and landscapers fail is not due to their lack of skill in their field.
 They fail because they do not know how to price their services.

-I’ve known guys who could turn a garden patch into something ripped from the pages of Better Homes and Garden but they’d be charging at less an hourly cost than what a kid gets flipping burgers.
+I’ve known individuals who can transform a garden patch into something straight out of Better Homes and Gardens, yet they charge an hourly rate lower than what a teenager earns.
 And then there are those who price themselves out of the market altogether before they begin.

-The biggest mistake?
-Believing that being the cheapest will automatically make you more work.
+What is the most common mistake people make?
+Believing that being the cheapest will automatically get you more work.
 You might even get a few bargain hunters, but they’re not the type of clients you want to work with.
 Quality clients know that good work isn’t free.

 Understanding Your True Costs